envi/olesia-khomchyn.github.io/docs/Envi_Use_Cases.md

 ```

 ### <span style="color: #F05D30">Retrieve AP Batch List (by ID)</span>
 The ```odata/Batches``` endpoint helps you to see the list of AP Batches.
 To retrieve the specified AP Batch, add its ID and use the ```odata/Batches(batchID)```.
-Use GET method for these endpoints.
+Use the GET method for these endpoints.

-You can find the model and possible requests parameters in the **Operations** section.
+You can find the model and possible request parameters in the **Operations** section.

-RETRIEVE INVOICES OF AP BATCH
 ### <span style="color: #F05D30">Retrieve Invoices of AP Batch </span>
 To retrieve the list of vouchered invoices that can be added to the AP Batch, use the ```odata/Batches(BatchId)/Invoices``` endpoint with the GET method.
-The model is same as the AP Matched invoice has.
+The model is the same as the AP Matched invoice.

-You can find the model and possible requests parameters in the **Operations** section.
+You can find the model and possible request parameters in the **Operations** section.

 ### <span style="color: #F05D30">Add Invoice to AP Batch </span>
 The ```odata/Batches(Batchid)/Invoices``` endpoint with the POST method helps you to include vouchered invoices to the AP batch.
 For this, specify the required Matched Invoice ID.